 Compartmentalization blinds you to new possibilities

 In order to reduce complexity, we tend to organize the world into categories that serve as frames of reference.
-This helps us navigate ambiguity and retain control, but doing so can blind us to new possibilities that do not fit cleanly in a pre-conceived category or that exists as a link between categories.
+This helps us navigate ambiguity and retain control, but doing so can blind us to new possibilities that do not fit cleanly in a pre-conceived category or that exist as a link between categories.

 Guillén observes: